hoangpham96/Elec_3610/README.txt

 8. Right click on TomCat server, click on "Add and Remove" then add this project to the server.
 9. Start the server.
 10. Go to "localhost:8080/Elec_3610/main_page.html" and start using the project.

+Login using username and password combinations (test, test) or (gmike, 1234) for example data.